 The KPRM pot bearings are spatial joints that enable rotation around any horizontal axis by deforming the elastomeric cushion in a cylindrical steel casing (the so-called pot), closed with a plate acting as a piston.
 The elastomeric cushion keeps the volume under triaxial compression so that the bearing does not settle under load.
-The of the bearing is made in a rolling process from one block or by welding a ring to the bottom of the pot.
-The elastomer cushion in the "pot" is additionally protected against compression by a vulcanized pressure gasket.
+The bearing is made in a rolling process from one block or by welding a ring to the bottom of the pot.
+The elastomer cushion in the pot is additionally protected against compression by a vulcanized pressure gasket.

 In the sliding pot bearings, the upper surface of the piston is covered with polytetrafluoroethylene (PTFE) on which the top bearing plate (with a polished austenitic sliding sheet at the bottom) moves.
 Sandblasting and spray metallization as well as sealing with paint sets are the means of anti- corrosion protection used for the KPRM pot bearings.

 The bearings are manufactured in accordance with the PN-EN 1337-5 Standard, Construction bearings.
 Part 5: Pot bearings.